-entered it as p(c) into equation (2), and then used equation (1) to obtain the expected surprisal S(c) for each language in the WCS+ data given that prior.
-We then assessed each prior in two ways: first by asking whether we obtain the CAP-predicted linear relationship between $-\log p(c)$ and S(c), and second by sorting chips by S(c) and asking whether we observe the warm-cool surprisal asymmetry reported by Gibson et al. and also seen in our Figure 3.
+For comparison with these inferred priors, we also considered the salience-weighted prior of Gibson et al. (Fig. 4C), which is not inferred but is instead grounded directly in the frequency with which colors appear in foreground objects vs. backgrounds in natural images.
+For each of these three priors-WCS-CAP, KM-CAP, and salience-weighted- we entered it as p(c) into Eq.
+(2), and then used Eq.
+(1) to obtain the expected surprisal S (c) for each language in the WCS+ data given that prior.
+We then assessed each prior in two ways: first by asking whether we obtain the CAP-predicted linear relationship between $-\log p(c)$ and S(c), and second by sorting chips by S(c) and asking whether we observe the warm-cool surprisal asymmetry reported by Gibson et al. and also seen in our Fig. 3.

-The results are shown in Figure 5.
+The results are shown in Fig. 5.
 Comparing first just the two inferred priors, WCS-CAP and KM-CAP, we see that the linear relation between $-\log p(c)$ and average S(c) is dissociable from the warm-cool surprisal asymmetry: WCS-CAP shows a linear relation but not a clear warm-cool asymmetry, whereas KM-CAP shows a clear warm-cool asymmetry but not a clear linear relation (r = 0.32, p < 0.01).
-The presence of a very clean linear relation for WCS-CAP reassures us that by averaging the language-specific CAPs, we inferred a universal need distribution largely consistent with equation (6).4 It is perhaps more surprising that the warm-cool asymmetry vanishes under this well-motivated prior, given that it has persisted under others (recall Figure 3).
+The presence of a very clean linear relation for WCS-CAP reassures us that by averaging the language-specific CAPs, we inferred a universal need distribution largely consistent with Eq.
+(6).4 It is perhaps more surprising that the warm-cool asymmetry vanishes under this well-motivated prior, given that it has persisted under others (recall Fig. 3).
 The absence of the warm-cool surprisal asymmetry under WCS-CAP demonstrates the sensitivity of this asymmetry to the assumed prior.
-At the same time, the lack of a clear linear relation between $-\log p(c)$ and average S(c) under KM-CAP suggests that this prior is not well-suited for precise communication using the naturally occurring color naming systems of the WCS+ dataset.
+At the same time, the lack of a clear linear relation between - log p(c) and average S(c) under KM-CAP suggests that this prior is not well-suited for precise communication using the naturally occurring color naming systems of the WCS+ dataset.
 KM-CAP is ultimately derived from perceptual structure, whereas WCS-CAP is derived from the actual WCS+ languages, and both priors are derived using the same principle.
-Thus, the difference between them, seen in Figures 4 and 5, can be attributed to features in the WCS+ data that are not simply a reflection of perceptual structure.
+Thus, the difference between them, seen in Figs. 4 and 5, can be attributed to features in the WCS+ data that are not simply a reflection of perceptual structure.